A Generalized Neural Tangent Kernel Analysis for Two-layer Neural Networks: Abstract

 \section{Abstract}

-A recent line of work in deep learning theory has utilized the mean-field analysis to demonstrate the global convergence of noisy (stochastic) gradient descent for training over-parameterized two-layer neural networks.
-However, existing results in the mean-field setting do not provide the convergence rate of neural network training, and the generalization error bound is largely missing.
-In this paper, we provide a mean-field analysis in a \textit{generalized neural tangent kernel regime}, and show that noisy gradient descent with weight decay can still exhibit a ``kernel-like'' behavior.
-This implies that the training loss converges linearly up to a certain accuracy in such regime.
-We also establish a generalization error bound for two-layer neural networks trained by noisy gradient descent with weight decay.
-Our results shed light on the connection between mean field analysis and the neural tangent kernel based analysis.
+A recent breakthrough in deep learning theory shows that the training of over-parameterized deep neural networks can be characterized by a kernel function called \textit{neural tangent kernel} (NTK).
+However, it is known that this type of results does not perfectly match the practice, as NTK-based analysis requires the network weights to stay very close to their initialization throughout training, and cannot handle regularizers or gradient noises.
+In this paper, we provide a generalized neural tangent kernel analysis and show that noisy gradient descent with weight decay can still exhibit a ``kernel-like'' behavior.
+This implies that the training loss converges linearly up to a certain accuracy.
+We also establish a novel generalization error bound for two-layer neural networks trained by noisy gradient descent with weight decay.